 The older idea of a “core” curriculum has evolved into a variety of modern forms, such as a set of required common courses or a vertically organized general education program that includes advanced integrative studies and/or required participation in a learning community.
 These programs often combine broad themes—e.g., technology and society, global interdependence—with a variety of curricular and cocurricular options for students.

-The mission of UCF’s Quality Enhancement Plan (QEP), What’s Next: Integrative Learning for Professional and Civic Preparation, is to prepare our graduates to successfully enter and participate in the next steps of their professional and civic lives.
-What’s Next seeks to help students plan for their futures post-graduation: to not only set goals but to identify the knowledge and skills necessary to reach those goals.
-The initiative encourages students to connect their classroom knowledge and skills to real-world contexts and, thereby, to develop the ability to transfer knowledge and skills from one context to another.
-Finally, this initiative promotes opportunities for students to reflect on their experiences, to communicate their knowledge and experiences, and to develop the ability to successfully advocate for themselves in their lives beyond the university.
+The mission of UCF’s most recent Quality Enhancement Plan, What’s Next: Integrative Learning for Professional and Civic Preparation, was to prepare our graduates to successfully enter and participate in the next steps of their professional and civic lives.
+What’s Next sought to help students plan for their futures post-graduation: to not only set goals but to identify the knowledge and skills necessary to reach those goals.
+The initiative encouraged students to connect their classroom knowledge and skills to real-world contexts and, thereby, to develop the ability to transfer knowledge and skills from one context to another.
+Finally, this initiative promoted opportunities for students to reflect on their experiences, to communicate their knowledge and experiences, and to develop the ability to successfully advocate for themselves in their lives beyond the university.

 The key goals for learning communities are to encourage integration of learning across courses and to involve students with “big questions” that matter beyond the classroom.
 Students take two or more linked courses as a group and work closely with one another and with their professors.
 Many learning communities explore a common topic and/or common readings through the lenses of different disciplines.
 Some deliberately link “liberal arts” and “professional courses”; others feature service learning.

 A Living Learning Community is a group of students placed together on a floor or within a building based on a common major, common interest, or common program affiliation.
 A list of these communities is available from UCF Housing at https://www.housing.ucf.edu/choices/llc/.